Julia-Hammerer/AppliedStatistics/README.md

 * Use a short description, of what the file is about
 Example: car_03_EDA.ipynb

+## Manage repository

+Since there are only two project members, we can handle this by using "branches":
+Create a local new branch from the master branch for different tasks, e.g. "car_EDA_vanessa":
++ `git checkout -b car_EDA_vanessa`

+Make sure your new branch is rebased to master branch:
++ `git rebase master`

+If master has been updated, rebase the local branch:
++ `git checkout master`
++ `git pull origin master`
++ `git rebase master`

+After finishing the part, commit and push:

++ `git add . `
++ `git commit -"some commit message"`
++ `git push origin --force car_EDA_vanessa`

+When a local branch is ready, merge into master branch, if necessary, solve conflicts.

 ## Workflow
 Let's follow the data science mining process: